Tuesday, August 30, 2011

 last days of August

-It seemed there hadn’t been anything new to do for several days now and summer was almost over.
+It seemed there hadn’t been anything new to do for several days now, and summer was almost over.
 Just the thought of the end of summer was hard to accept in itself.
-That thought was more than enough to make you agitated with a dreaded panic of time running out, There was no way to ignore the reality that it was now August, and not only did that mean the end of summer but it is the hottest time of year and Lord knows, around here, you can’t just beat out this heat with a stick.
+That thought was more than enough to make you agitated with a dreaded panic of time running out.
+There was no way to ignore the reality that it was now August, and not only did that mean the end of summer, but it was the hottest time of year, and Lord knows, around here, you can’t just beat the devil out of this heat with a stick.
 It will win every time.

-Most Summers, we could usually find an odd job here and there for pocket money, maybe a few quarters banging out tire rims at Crumley’s store but we knew the situation was nearing a dreadful dire state when even crazy old man Wayne, who every summer would pay us a lousy fifty cents a bail, split four ways, when bailing his lousy hay for him, even thought it was too damn hot to be outside, and God knows that old ‘coot’ would work a mule to death on any Sunday and Christmas even if lightning was striking down.
+Most Summers, we could usually find an odd job here and there for pocket money, maybe a few quarters banging out tire rims at Crumley’s store, but we knew the situation was nearing a dreadful dire state when even crazy old man Wayne, who every summer would pay us a lousy fifty cents a bail, split four ways when bailing his lousy hay for him, even though it was too damn hot to be outside, and God knows that old ‘coot’ would work a mule to death on any Sunday and Christmas even if lightning was striking down.

-I myself pretty much grew up with this heat and have as much respect for it as the next person but some people it affects a lot worse than others and that’s when this ruckus started that finally gave us the final jolt, causing us to get up and out of the house.
-It was clear that us leaving fore sure had less to do with our anxious boredom, but more likely it was the unforeseen mad commotion when Billy’s big sister took a loaded rifle and shot at her own relentless barking dog, right through the heart of the front screen door.
-Luckily she was half blind and missed the damn dog but the bullet left a perfect hole in the screen that Billy poked and twisted his finger in as we left nervously laughing and tripping over each other.
+I pretty much grew up with this heat and have as much respect for it as the next person, but for some people, it affects us a lot worse than others, and that’s when this ruckus started that finally gave us the final jolt, causing us to get up and out of the house.
+It was clear that our leaving for sure had less to do with our anxious boredom, but more likely, it was the unforeseen mad commotion when Billy’s big sister took a loaded rifle and shot at her own relentless barking dog right through the heart of the front screen door.
+Luckily she was half blind and missed the damn dog, but the bullet left a perfect hole in the screen that Billy poked and twisted his finger in as we left nervously, laughing and tripping over each other.

-“Damn Janette, you are crazy girl!” chuckles Billy as he ducks while pushing me off the front porch spilling an entire full cup of kool-aid.
-I was clinched and tensed all the way down the gravel drive, weaving and giggling nervously until I was sure I was far enough away not to get shot in the ass.
-She would never actually shoot at us, (I don’t think), but my body still got all goosed up and jittery in anticipation anyway.
+“Damn Janette, you are crazy, girl!” chuckles Billy as he ducks while pushing me off the front porch spilling an entire full cup of Kool-Aid.
+I was clenched and tensed all the way down the gravel drive, weaving and giggling nervously until I was sure I was far enough away not to get shot in the ass.
+She would never actually shoot at us (I don’t think), but my body still got all goosed up and jittery in anticipation, anyway.

 Menchaca Bar

-...We went back outside and sat down against the gas pumps to get a little shade from the overhang.
-I took a big swig of my cold Pepsi to make some room for my peanuts.
-It burned nice and cold all the way down the back of my throat, and I could have drunk ten more of them.
+...We strolled back outside, sat down against the gas pumps, and leaned back enough to get a little shade from the overhang.
+I took a big swig of my cold Pepsi to make some room to fill it with my peanuts.
+The fizz burned nice and cold all the way down the back of my throat, and I could have drunk ten more of them.

 I poured the peanuts too fast into the bottle, causing it to foam and shoot up like a volcano, spilling most of it on the ground.
-I almost felt heartbroken watching it soak into the chalky dirt.
+I moaned watching it soak into the chalky dirt.

 I looked around again, mostly to confirm that it was Billy’s daddy’s truck that I saw when we first walked up.
 I could see it was still there, parked at the local dive bar across the way.

-We sat a while longer, and watched a stream of dusty beat up trucks slowly roll in, one after another.
-It was getting that time of day.
-There were very few cars on the road, mostly trucks and nothing new except a big dually pickup, that must belong to one of the Reiner’s, who's family raised most of the rodeo stock around here.
-Before it even came to a full stop a couple of local alley whores appeared out of nowhere and made their way over to passenger window like hungry scavengers and beggars.
+We sat a while longer and watched a stream of dusty beat-up trucks slowly roll in, one after another.
+It was getting to that time of day.
+There were very few cars on the road, mostly trucks and nothing new except a big dually pickup that must belong to one of the Reiner boys, whose family raised most of the rodeo stock around here.
+Before it even came to a full stop, a couple of local alley whores appeared out of nowhere and made their way over to the passenger window like hungry scavengers and beggars.

 Billy’s daddy had probably been here from just past noon for the sole reason that they won’t sell you liqueur until past then anyway on Sunday to keep anyone from showing up at church drunk.